rubenwijnands999/Higher-order-interaction-with-time-delays/README.md

 Tensor regression assuming the model weights follow a CP-model.

 ## Overview
 This package provides tools for tensor kernel regression using a CP (CANDECOMP/PARAFAC) model for the weights.
 It is designed for higher-order interaction modeling, such as Volterra series, and includes efficient estimation routines and utilities for model evaluation.
+Additionally, two algorithms allow to constrain the structure of the factor matrices, useful when considering e.g. delayed observations.

+For detailed mathematical background and theoretical foundations, see: [HOI_TIME_DELAYS.pdf](HOI_TIME_DELAYS.pdf)

 ## Installation